It’s true that PCOS and pregnancy aren’t exactly the best of friends.

-The main difference is that your eggs will be removed when they’re still immature (so no fertility drugs are needed, or only a low dose) and then matured in the lab, before being fertilized and placed in your uterus.
+Alternatively, your doctor may suggest IVM (in vitro maturation), where your eggs are removed when they’re still immature and then matured in the lab before being fertilized and placed in your uterus.

-This is due to the fact that people with PCOS are at an increased risk of OHSS.
+IVM is often the recommended course of treatment because people with PCOS are at an increased risk of OHSS.

 To prevent the same, IVM can be done with little to no stimulation.

 The immature eggs are retrieved and matured in the lab using maturation media.

 And for these eggs, a procedure called Intra Cytoplasmic Sperm Injection (ICSI) is often done.

 Medication is not the only option when it comes to PCOS treatment.

 Lifestyle interventions, especially diet, and exercise, have proven to have an effect on reducing all sorts of PCOS symptoms.